Moesif/moesif-credit-consumption-example/README.md

 `node webhook-api-app.js`

 ## Configuring the .env
+> a template is provided for the `.env` file named `.env.template`.
+Change the name to `.env` in order to use this file with the project.

-Depending on the project, the .env file that the projects use require the following values:
+Depending on the project, the .env file that the projects use will require the following values:

 ``` conf
 STRIPE_API_KEY="sk_test_51KgE2......"